-Advances to employees pertains to cash advances made by employees for the projects of the Company subject to liquidation of expenses incurred.
+This account pertains to advances to employees amounting to P350,454 and P269,149 as at December 31, 2022 and 2021, respectively.
+Advances to employees are cash advances made by employees for the projects of the Company subject to liquidation of expenses incurred.

-All of the Company's receivables have been assessed for impairment.
-Management considers that all of its receivables are fully collectible; hence, no impairment loss is required to be recognized in 2021 and 2020 [see Note 18.2(b)].
+The Company's receivables have been assessed for impairment.
+Management considers that all of its receivables are fully collectible; hence, no impairment loss is required to be recognized in 2022 and 2021 [see Note 18.2(b)].

-6. INVENTORIES
+6. INVESTMENT PROPERTIES